jamietre/iter8/README.md

 Return the nth (0-based) element in the sequence.

+### Aggregation/Analysis methods

 #### count()

-Return the number of elements in the seqeunce.
+Return the number of elements in the sequence.

 ```Javascript
 let x = iter([1,2,3,4,5]).count()